 I initially was going to use chocolate in this recipe, as I’ve seen in some traditional recipes online, including the one recipe this is based off, which uses a chocolate gravy!
 In the end, though, I felt coffee was a great complementary flavor instead.
 I feel like chocolate would be too distracting or overpowering whereas coffee is more subtle.
 I think I made the right choice, but then again, I didn’t grow up in the Midwest or the South, so please let me know if you’ve had chocolate gravy and think that this really should have chocolate gravy with it.
 I feel like it would just steal the show, but I wanted the black walnuts to shine and do their thing.
 If you can’t find black walnut oil and/or lard, use more unsalted butter in their places.
 Enjoy!

-Jangan ragu untuk bergabung dengan kami di platform situs toto online yang terpercaya!
+Jangan ragu untuk bergabung dengan kami di situs togel resmi online yang terpercaya!
 Bergabunglah dengan permainan kami dan rasakan keseruan dan keuntungan yang tidak tertandingi.
 Di setiap permainan, nikmati sensasi taruhan yang mendebarkan dan peluang menang yang fantastis.
 Tak hanya itu, kami juga sipa untuk memberikan informasi terkait hasil pengeluaran macau dan pastinya informasi tersebut siap membantu anda meraih kemenangan besar dengan sistem yang fair dan berbagai pilihan permainan yang menarik.
 Jangan ragu lagi, segera bergabunglah dengan ribuan pemain lainnya dan raih kesuksesan di dunia taruhan online dengan platform situs toto kami!

 coffee black walnut pound cake (adapted from Chef Sean Brock’s Heritage recipe for Black Walnut Pound Cake)